Travel lightly, exploring the world of nature through words, images and knowledge.

 After her true education from direct interaction with nature and earning a degree in Environmental Studies from Sonoma State University, Lora pursued a variety of ways to earn a living while being close to nature, including being a seasonal park ranger and fire lookout in the North Cascades, air pollution control technician and inspector, teaching for Upward Bound and Concrete School District, and designing and building passive solar houses in Washington State.

 Her previous work in progress (“Tortoise Moon,” a young naturalist’s discoveries in the Galápagos Islands) was selected as a finalist in the Nonfiction/Memoir category of the Pacific Northwest Writers’ Association Literary Contest.
-An excerpt from it was published in True Stories, vol. 1, The Narrative Project.
+An excerpt from it was published in True Stories, Vol I, The Narrative Project.
 Her story “The Rose Lady and Honey” won second place in the Write on the Sound non-fiction short story contest in 2022.
 “Climbing Half Dome,” the story of being part of the first all woman pair to climb a grade lV route on that icon, won a place in the Red Wheelbarrow Writers’ contest, published as an anthology, Spring And All.
+“High Water and the Biggest Bear,” a story compiled of snippets from her last season as a backcountry ranger in Yosemite, has been included in True Stories, Vol VI.

 Lora now calls Edmonds, Washington, home, where she and her spouse enjoy, appreciate and enhance the arts, natural surroundings, and community with as sustainable a lifestyle as possible.